 The tone is ambitious without feeling oversized.
 Leaders are described as wanting all pupils to succeed, with pupils responding through effort and determination in lessons.
 That combination, high expectations plus a small-school sense of belonging, tends to suit pupils who like being known and noticed, including those who may be quieter in bigger settings.

-The 2024 Key Stage 2 picture is strong.
-In 2024, 86% of pupils reached the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard, 22% reached greater depth in reading, writing and mathematics, compared to the England average of 8%.
+The current Key Stage 2 picture is more mixed.
+In the current dataset, 50% of pupils reached the expected standard in reading, writing and mathematics combined, and 10% reached the higher standard.

 The component measures also point to consistent attainment.
 Average scaled scores are 106 in reading, 107 in mathematics, and 109 in grammar, punctuation and spelling.
 In practical terms, these scores suggest outcomes sitting above the national benchmark (100) across all three tested areas.

-On FindMySchool’s proprietary rankings (built from official outcomes data), the school is ranked 2,668th in England and 8th in Norwich for primary performance.
-This places it above England average, and comfortably within the top 25% of primaries in England (top quartile).
+On FindMySchool’s proprietary rankings (built from official outcomes data), the school is ranked 12,175th in England for primary academic outcomes out of 14,978 ranked primary schools, and 70th in Norwich for local primary performance.
+This places it in the lower part of the national academic ranking distribution.

 What that usually means for families is reliability.
 A top-quartile primary is not only about a single high-scoring cohort; it often reflects clear routines for teaching reading, writing and maths, and adults who spot gaps early enough to act.